kalybprince/Informational-Monism-Tech-Specs/README.md

 Author: Kalyb Prince (ORCID: 0009-0001-2084-8944)

-The TR-001 framework is a deterministic governance substrate anchored by the 1.81 Stability Constant ($S_c$​).
+The TR-001 framework is a deterministic governance substrate anchored by the 1.81 Stability Constant ($R$​).
 This repository and its associated technical specifications are formally archived on Zenodo to provide an immutable forensic ledger for regulatory compliance (ISO/IEC 42001, EU AI Act) and industrial auditability.

 ---